-The Town estimates its workers' compensation and general liability by consulting with legal counsel and past experience with similar claims.
+The Town estimates its workers' compensation and general liability by consulting with third party administrators, legal counsel and past experience with similar claims.
 The Town has not purchased any annuity contracts with regard to its workers' compensation or general liability claims.

-The schedule below presents the changes in claims liabilities for the past two years for general liability and workers' compensation and includes an estimate of claims that have been incurred but not yet reported.
+The schedule below presents the changes in claims liabilities for the past two years for workers' compensation and general liability and includes an estimate of claims that have been incurred but not yet reported.